israr-shaikh/react-native-responsive-screen-font/examples/responsive-screen-orientation-change/README.md

-This is an example repository that contains a sample setup of react-native-responsive-screen package with support of device orientation changes.
+This is an example repository that contains a sample setup of react-native-responsive-screens-fonts package with support of device orientation changes.

 # Usage